The Jewish people were the first evangelists. Just think what would have happened had they not shared the good news of the Messiah.

 A thick veil made of blue, purple and scarlet yarn with cherubim woven into it separates all but the high priest from the Most Holy Place.
 YHWH (God) descended onto the gold-plated Ark of the Covenant and mercy seat.

 Never to be closed again, God ripped this veil from top to bottom so we have access to Him.
-This happened during the crucifixion as Yeshua died.
-Luke 23:45b reads,
+This happened during the crucifixion as Jesus died.
+Luke 23:45b NKJV reads, “And the sun was darkened, and the veil of the temple was rent in two.”

-Yeshua gave us this access because of what He accomplished at Calvary’s cross.
+Jesus gave us this access because of what He accomplished at Calvary’s cross.
 This was a sight to behold!
 Our High Priest Jesus allows us to approach his throne with boldness to find grace and receive mercy in our time of need.
-Hebrews 4:16 KJV reads,
+Hebrews 4:16 KJV reads, “Let us therefore, come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”

 When we pray, we approach God starting from the outer courts and make our way to the innermost Holy of Holies.
 When God addresses our needs, desires, or problems, He goes straight to our Holy of Holies—our heart and spirit—then out to our courts—our physical body.
 But, we approach God starting from the outside through praise and worship and from there to his intimate presence, where He shows us his desires and will for us.